Abraham Weiss: Biography

 Weiss was born in Podhajce, Galicia, where he received a traditional Jewish education.
 In 1916 he was given ordination from David Horowitz, the Rabbi of Stanislaw, and the following year Weiss entered the University of Vienna.
 In 1921 he completed a Ph.D. in History and Classical Philology, the topic of the dissertation being, "The Relationship of the Popes to the Jews During the Middle Ages".
 Throughout this period Weiss continued his Talmudic studies under the guidance of Rabbi Aptowitzer, from whom he received an additional certificate of ordination in 1922.

 In 1928 Weiss was invited to serve as Docent for Talmud at the Institute for Jewish Science in Warsaw, Poland.
 During his time there Weiss was tremendously involved in Zionist activities and Jewish communal affairs.
 Most notably, Weiss served as vice president of the Mizrachi Organization of Poland (1935–1940), and was appointed to the Jewish Committee (judenrat) of Warsaw.
 It was in this latter capacity that Weiss helped delay the implementation of the creation of the Warsaw ghetto.

 In 1940 Weiss was offered a position at Yeshiva University of Professor of Talmud.
 He accepted and traveled to the United States with his family, escaping the Nazi Holocaust.
 He remained at Yeshiva University for over a quarter of a century, with positions within both the undergraduate university and the Bernard Revel Graduate School of Jewish Studies.
 In 1967, Weiss retired from his post at Yeshiva University and moved to Israel.
 In Israel, Weiss lectured at Bar-Ilan University until his death in 1970.
 His sons are Dr. Moshe Weiss and Prof. Benjamin Weiss.
+His brother in law was the noted Talmudic scholar Hanoch Albeck.